EmericDavid/deej-Mereci/README.md

 ### Software

-- The code running on the Arduino board is a [C program](./arduino/deej-5-sliders-vanilla/deej-5-sliders-vanilla.ino) constantly writing current slider values over its serial interface
+- The code running on the Arduino board is a C program constantly writing current slider values over its serial interface You can find the arduino sketch here : [link](./arduino/deej-5-sliders-vanilla/deej-5-sliders-vanilla.ino) constantly writing current slider values over its serial interface
+You will also need this library [Simple5641AS](./arduino/library/Simple5641AS.zip).
+It's a modified version of this repo of [adrian200223](https://github.com/adrian200223/Simple5641AS/tree/main)
 - The PC runs a lightweight [Go client](./pkg/deej/cmd/main.go) in the background.
 This client reads the serial stream and adjusts app volumes according to the given configuration file

 ## Slider mapping (configuration)